AntonioNoack/JDirectX11/README.md

 # JDirectX11

-Try of running OpenGL on top of DirectX11, so I could use DLSS in the future; lots missing still
+This project is a try to run my OpenGL-based game engine on top of DirectX11, so I could use Nvidia DLSS.

+Lots is still missing, like depth, stencil, scissor, backface-culling... .

+Not everything is correct either, e.g., the exit button has transparent or black text, why ever :/.